SaraGandy/website/content/_index.md

           location: Grimsö, Sweden
           date_start: '2015-01-01'
           date_end: '2015-08-30'
-          description: My research project focuses on understanding the influence of time, temperature and humidity on *Ixodes ricinus* density in Sweden using a long term dataset.
+          description: My research project focused on understanding the influence of time, temperature and humidity on *Ixodes ricinus* density in Sweden using a long term dataset.
     design:
       columns: '2'
   - block: experience